LIFE BEGINS AT CONCEPTION!

 energy and a direction of its own from the moment of conception."

 True love between a man and woman leads to marriage.
 It is natural for a man and woman to be together.
 This is recorded in Genesis, the first book of the Old Testament, when God blessed man and woman and called them to "be fruitful and multiply" (Genesis 1:27-28).

-The natural law unites man and woman together in love and marriage for mutual comfort and the procreation of the human race.
+The natural law puts man and woman together for mutual comfort and for the procreation of the human race.
+Life and Love come from God our Creator [see our page on Love for further discussion].
+Marriage is the institution of our Creator to realize in man his plan for love and blessed in the ceremony of our Churches.
 All religions have always protected the sanctity of marriage and the family.
-See Love for further discussion.

 First we will review the Biblical sources and then the Medical aspects of Life in the Womb.